lukeshondas/Acer-A314-22-Opencore/README.md

 9. Now you should be okay to hit escape and save your changes and then reboot, your then ready to use the EFI

+10. If installing Sequoia you MAY need to disable NootedRed during Install and then re-enable after install is complete.